eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Expertise in Natural Language Processing (NLP) in the clinical or biomedical domain
 	- Experience in developing CL models using spaCy
 	- Experience in training custom spaCy models is a huge plus
 + skill set:
+	- In addition, we contribute to open source; contributions we have made and work with include Solr, Koan, KFServing, Cloud Native Buildpacks and PyTorch Lightning that directly impact our production services.
+	- Our team makes extensive use of open source technologies such as, Kubernetes, Kubeflow, KServe, Argo, Buildpacks, and other cloud-native MLOps technologies.
+	- KServe was co-created by Bloomberg to provide production-grade model inference for all of our models from SKLearn based regression models to large language models like Bloomberg GPT.
++ skill set:
 	- build and operate high volume distributed systems
 	- design and build systems in a microservice-based architecture